Pub & Club Guide

 75 King Edward's Road

-A former maltings, located in a picturesque canal-side setting next to the NIA in Brindley Place.
+A former maltings, located in a picturesque canal-side setting next to the NIA (Utility Arena) in Brindley Place.
+Therefore, it can be busy when concerts and other events are on.
 The pub is large open plan, with bright, tasteful decor, with plenty of seating, including an upstairs area both inside and on a balcony outside.
 The food is typical pub grub.
+Alongside CAMRA discount, the pub offers discount to Blue Light personnel and the AA.
+Outside seating area due to be upgraded summer 2022.

 - Manor Farm